Pull to refresh

 New Capabilities

-Solar Cycle 25 has entered a dramatic new phase.
-Just two weeks after the January 19 X1.9 flare and G4.7 geomagnetic storm, a colossal new sunspot region AR4366 rotated into view on February 1 and immediately began an unprecedented barrage of X-class flares.
-On February 1 at 23:44 UTC, AR4366 unleashed an X8.1 flare—the 3rd-largest flare of the entire Solar Cycle 25—triggering an R3 strong radio blackout across Earth's sunlit hemisphere.
-Within hours, the region fired four more X-class flares (X2.9, X2.8, X1.5, X1.7), and by February 5 had produced 10 X-class flares in just five days, along with over 100 M-class flares.
-The region has grown to nearly 10 times Earth's width with a magnetically unstable delta-class configuration that continues crackling with flares.
+Sunspot region AR4366 rotated into view February 1, two weeks after the January 19 X1.9 flare and G4.7 geomagnetic storm.
+At 23:44 UTC, AR4366 unleashed an X8.1 flare—the 3rd-largest of Cycle 25—triggering an R3 strong radio blackout across Earth's sunlit hemisphere, then fired four more X-class flares (X2.9, X2.8, X1.5, X1.7) within hours.
+By February 5, it had produced 10 X-class flares in five days and over 100 M-class flares, growing to nearly 10 times Earth's width with a magnetically unstable delta-class configuration.